nearform/autocannon-ui/packages/autocannon-ui-web/README.md

 ## Installation

-To install and run the desktop application:
+To install and run the web application:

 ```sh
 npm install -g autocannon-ui-web